Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool creates a new Google Ads conversion action, specifies it is mutating and persisted, and distinguishes from update/remove siblings by name.
+The description clearly states it creates a new Google Ads conversion action, specifies the return format, and distinguishes from sibling tools (google_ads_conversions_update, google_ads_conversions_remove).
+It is specific about the action being persisted with status ENABLED.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.